greenelab/deep-review/sections/03_categorize.md

 Longitudinal analysis follows a population across time, for example, prospectively from birth or from the onset of particular conditions.
-In large patient populations, longitudinal analyses such as the Farmingham Heart Study [@doi:10.1016/S0140-6736(13)61752-3] and the Avon Longitudinal Study of Parents and Children [@doi:10.1038/484155a] have yielded important discoveries about the development of disease and the factors contributing to health status.
+In large patient populations, longitudinal analyses such as the Framingham Heart Study [@doi:10.1016/S0140-6736(13)61752-3] and the Avon Longitudinal Study of Parents and Children [@doi:10.1038/484155a] have yielded important discoveries about the development of disease and the factors contributing to health status.
 Yet, a